 Neumann said, “Why do we find it acceptable to eat a lamb but we wouldn’t eat our pet dog?
 Could you go back to meat once you’ve put a name and face to a meal?
 This is a series that will combine amazing research about animal intelligence with some heart-warming moments.”

 Another British television series looks at the ethics of eating animals.
 “Travel With a Goat” sees meat-eaters traveling through South America, Asia, and Europe with an animal companion.
-At the end of the journey, participants must decide whether or not to allow the animal to be killed for food.
+Participants must also decide whether or not to kill the animal.